DaixuanLi/AutoBlox_Artifact/README.md

 After the learning, the experimental results will be placed in the xdb/ folder.

-To reproduce Table 1, please run the following script:
+To reproduce Table 1, please run the following script[will update soon]:

 ```
 python3 get_recommended_configurations.py xdb_directory